kdflint/alliance-ship/docs/install.md

 Confirm this step is successful by comparing your command output to this output.
 It should be similar. https://github.com/NorthBridge/alliance-community/wiki/%60manage.py-test%60-sample-output

-### 8) Create django superuser
+### 9) Create django superuser

-From within your virtual machine session that you established in Step 5:
+From within your virtual machine session that you established in Step 5, execute

 ```
 python /vagrant/alliance/manage.py createsuperuser
 ```
+The rest of these instructions assume that you enter `superuser` at the Username prompt.
+The email can be real or fake.
+Remember the password that you select.

+Confirm this step is successful by comparing your command output to this output.
+It should be similar. https://github.com/NorthBridge/alliance-community/wiki/%60manage.py-createsuperuser%60-sample-output

+### 10) Share your local server (to enable Github test callbacks)

+HashiCorp (makers of vagrant) provider a service that lets you make your local development server available to the public.
+You have to create a (free) account with HashiCorp (https://atlas.hashicorp.com/account/new) and then while your development server is running, use the following commands in the host machine

+   vagrant login
+   vagrant share

+A public facing url will be printed on your console.
+You will use this for GitHub authentication and webhook callbacks.

-### 9) Start the Django development webserver
+### 11) Start the Django development webserver

-From within your virtual machine session that you established in Step 5:
+From within your virtual machine session that you established in Step 5 execute

 ```
 python /vagrant/alliance/manage.py runserver 0.0.0.0:9001